 - Pour cornbread mixture on top of meat in pan

-- Put in the oven for the amt of time directed on your Jiffy cornbread box until top is golden brown
+- Put in a preheated oven at 400 degrees for the amt of time directed on your Jiffy cornbread box until top is golden brown, about 15 minutes to 20 minutes

 - Serve…top with a bit of cheddar cheese when warm so it melts too…yum